 Military MREs are made by pre-cooking food in a pouch while simultaneously sucking out the air.

 The result is food that is compact yet still retains its moisture.
-All military MREs are required to have a shelf life of 3 years at 80°F or 6 months at 100°F. However, they start going bad much faster at higher temperatures.
+All military MREs must have a shelf life of 3 years at 80°F or 6 months at 100°F. However, they start going bad much faster at higher temperatures.
 At 120°F, an MRE will go bad in just one month.

-Also, bear in mind that MREs contain a lot of fatty ingredients (like sausage, eggs, and cream).
+Also, remember that MREs contain many fatty ingredients (like sausage, eggs, and cream).
 Even if the MRE remains safe to eat, it will get a very disgusting, rancid taste when kept in hot conditions like your car.
 (7, 8)

 The 26 Best Emergency Foods for Your Car